swang/node-stormpath/README.md

 - More tests

 ## CHANGELOG
+0.0.8
+- Added support for emailVerificationToken
+- Body parameter should only be value of json iff method is POST

 0.0.7
 - Fixed Abstract.create not passing in an id
 - Fixed passwordResetTokens to allow a token to be passed through!